-Tables 3.1 and 3.2 list the daily peak water surface elevations without gates and the resultant difference in peak stage with the gates fully open at Old River and Connection Slough, respectively.
+Tables 3.4 and 3.5 list the daily peak water surface elevations without gates and the resultant difference in peak stage with the gates open at Old River and Connection Slough, respectively.
 The magnitude of change in flood stage for all 10 stage-peaks associated with these 3 events was less than 0.1 ft, which is not a significant difference based on the accuracy of the model.
-The MIKE-11 modeling results confirm the results of the DSM-2 modeling previously completed by the CCWD that the Two-Gate Fish Protection Plan has only a minimal effect on flood stage in the Delta.
-The previous DSM-2 analysis and results are detailed in a CCWD memorandum, provided in Appendix A of this report.
+The MIKE-11 modeling results confirm the results of the DSM-2 modeling previously completed by the CCWD that the 2-Gates Fish Protection Demonstration Project has only a minimal effect on flood stage in the Delta.
+The previous DSM-2 analysis and results are detailed in a CCWD memorandum, provided in Appendix B of this report.

-The basis of the flood stage analysis was comparing water levels for the existing condition versus the condition with gates fully open.
-The 100-year return period flood stage in this portion of the Delta is ~10.1-ft (NAVD88), while the top of the gate barriers are set at 6.6-ft (NAVD88).
+The basis of the flood stage analysis was comparing water levels for the existing condition versus the condition with gates open.
+The 100-year return period flood stage in this portion of the Delta is approximately 10-ft (NAVD88), while the top of the barriers are set at 6.6-ft (NAVD88).
 Therefore, flood-flows overtop the barrier.
-It was assumed for this analysis that the gates would be fully opened during a flood event.
-The CCWD's DSM-2 results presented in Appendix A present a comparison of the existing condition versus the gates-closed condition.
+It was assumed for this analysis that the gates would remain open during a flood event.
+The CCWD's DSM-2 results presented in Appendix B present a conservative comparison of the existing condition versus the gates closed condition.